TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: SystemExit

    This exception is raised by the :func:`sys.exit` function.
-It inherits from :exc:`BaseException` instead of :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
+It inherits kutoka :exc:`BaseException` instead of :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
 This allows the exception to properly propagate up and cause the interpreter to exit.
 When it is not